FreshTart/AI2C-Prereqs/Python/Lesson 99 - HTTP and APIs/README.md

 ## 🌐 The HTTP Protocol

-Specified in 1945, HTTP is the standard protocol for transferring data over the web.
+Specified in RFC 1945, HTTP is the standard protocol for transferring data over the web.
 It relies on a request-response model between a client (like a browser) and a server.

 ### Core Rules